 export const test = base.extend<Fixtures>({

-const result = await resetShelfContent(request);
+const result = await resetShelfContent();

 await use(result);